-The unaudited pro forma condensed combined financial statements include autonomous entity adjustments that reflect certain incremental expense or other changes necessary to reflect the financial condition and results of operations as if o'roin was a separate stand-alone entity.
+Autonomous entity adjustments represent adjustments that are needed in order to reflect certain incremental expense or other changes necessary to present the financial condition and results of operations as if Orion was an independent, separate public company.
 As an independent, separate public company following the Distribution, Orion expects to incur certain costs including accounting, auditing, communications, tax, legal and ethics and compliance program administration, employee benefits, human resources, information technology, insurance, investor relations, risk management, treasury, and other general and administrative functions.
+However, such costs are not yet able to be reasonably estimated as they depend on ongoing strategic discussions.
+Therefore, the historical financial statements of Realty Income Office Assets and VEREIT Office Assets have not been adjusted for such future expected stand-alone operating costs of Orion and continue to reflect the allocation of Realty Income's and VEREIT's corporate and shared costs.